You’ve never seen a film like Boyhood. I’ve never seen a film like Boyhood. No one has, and I doubt anyone ever will again.

 Yes, there are imperfections.
 It’s hard to get believable performances out of child actors.
 In Mason’s early teenage years, several of his friends are preteen caricatures and the film goes a little flat.
 But Boyhood eventually succeeds as an intimate study of observation and evolution, an experiment I enjoyed seeing play out.
 And the soundtrack is fantastic.

 Enjoy what you read?
-Please support this blog and get free gifts, love notes, and more from me.
+Please support this blog and get special perks.